jaeyk/tidytweetjson/README.md

 # Load library
 library(tidytweetjson)

-# You need to choose an HTML search result
+# You need to choose a Tweet JSON file
 filepath <- file.choose()

 # Assign the parsed result to the `df` object